Jackkillian/GameJS/README.md

 # About
-GameJS is an open-source collection of code that allows you to run downloaded web-based games.
+GameJS is an open-source collection of code that allows you to run web-based games.

 # How it works
 GameJS creates a web server on your computer with the game on it.